TarinPairor/antbib-frontend/README.md

    - I can view tasks in different statuses: To-Do, Developing, Done, and Overdue.
    - I can filter tasks by tags, priority, and dates.
 2. **Dashboard**:
-   - As a user I can view a large dashboard with a categorized list of tasks and meetings.
+   - As a user, I can view a large dashboard with a categorized list of tasks and meetings.
    - Tasks are tagged with statuses and display upcoming deadlines.
 3. **Notifications**:
    - I can receive notifications for new assignments and updates.